w3c/market-data-odrl-profile/NewTerms.md

 <br>

 **md:contentType**
-Definition: Given the asset class, further specifies the type of content provided by the resource
+Definition | Given the asset class, further specifies the type of content provided by the resource
-Example: Data describing indices can be segmented by index value, constituent data, weightings data, and divisors.
+Example | Data describing indices can be segmented by index value, constituent data, weightings data, and divisors.
-Label: has content type
+Label | has content type
-Domain: Asset Class
+Domain | Asset Class
-Range: Content Type
+Range | Content Type

 Again, what should we use as our controlled list of content types?